 9 Sarasota Outdoor Attractions Your Family Will Love

-Ranked among the top small cities in the U.S. by Conde Nast Traveler, Sarasota features a water-lovers location, award-winning beaches and natural beauty.
-Many know this city as the former home of the Ringling Brothers Circus, however visitors today flock to the area for its beach vibes and culture.
+Ranked among the top small cities in the U.S. by Conde Nast Traveler, Sarasota features a water-loving location, award-winning beaches and natural beauty.
+Many know this city as the former home of Ringling Brothers Circus, however visitors today flock to the area for its beach vibes and culture.
 Looking for things to do?
-Read about the top Sarasota outdoor attractions for your family vacation.
+Read about the top Sarasota outdoor attractions to try on vacation.

 Sarasota Outdoor Attractions: 9 Spots for Family Fun

 Kick off vacation with a trip to the beaches in Lido Key.
 One of the most popular spots is Lido Beach, which has ample parking, restrooms, outdoor showers, playground equipment and a heated swimming pool open Tuesday through Sunday.

 For a more private beach day, pack up gear and visit North Lido Beach.
 This beach offers lots of warm sand and benches for relaxing with loved ones.
 Due to its natural environment and nesting birds, there are no amenities — just lots of place to unwind and enjoy the view.